mightyp2/SpookyBooth/README.md

 ```

 2) Start the PHP backend (this serves the API endpoints)
-(has to match the port in .env file) and in that file do npm install fund
+(has to match the port in .env file)
 ```bash
 # from the project root
 php -S localhost:8002 -t .